prateekbagora/COMP6721-Project/README.md

 ## Files
 ### Constants.py
-<p align="justify">This file contains all the global constants and variables used across the project implementation.</p>
+This file contains all the global constants and variables used across the project implementation.
 1. ROOT_PATH: set this constant to the complete path of the project folder.
 2. Modify hyperparameters as needed.